bbashmmakh/ALCFBeginnersGuide/aurora/01_compilers.md

-# Compilers on Polaris
+# Compilers on Aurora

-This section describes how to compile C/C++ code standalone, with CUDA, and with MPI.
-Specifically it introduces the Cray/HPE environment for compiling system compatible codes.
+This section describes how to compile C/C++ code standalone, with SYCL and OpenMP, and with MPI.
+Specifically it introduces the Intel software environment for compiling system compatible codes.

 ### User is assumed to know:
 * how to compile and run code
-* basic familiarity with CUDA and MPI
+* basic familiarity with MPI
+* basic familiarity with SYCL and/or OpenMP
 ### Learning Goals:
-* HPE (formerly Cray) provides custom wrappers for C/C++/FORTRAN compilers
+* MPI compiler wrappers for oneAPI C/C++/FORTRAN compilers
 * How to compile a C++ code
+* How to compile a C++ code with SYCL and/or MPI
-* How to compile a C++ code with CUDA and/or MPI
+* How to compile a C++ code with OpenMP and/or MPI
 * Modifications to job submission script when using MPI

 # Compiling C/C++ code

-When you first login to Polaris, there will be a default list of loaded modules (see them with `module list`).
-This includes the Cray/HPE build environment.
-The Cray/HPE build system utilizes compiler wrappers:
+When you first login to Aurora, there will be a default list of loaded modules (see them with `module list`).
+This includes the oneAPI suite of compilers, libraries, and tools and Cray MPICH.
+It is recommend to use the MPI compiler wrappers for building applications:
-- `cc` - C compiler (use it like GNU `gcc`)
+- `mpicc` - C compiler (use it like oneAPI `icx` or GNU `gcc`)
-- `CC` - C++ compiler (use it like GNU `g++`)
+- `mpicxx` - C++ compiler (use it like oneAPI `icpx` or GNU `g++`)
-- `ftn` - Fortran compiler (use it like GNU `gfortran`)
+- `mpif90` - Fortran compiler (use it like oneAPI `ifx` or GNU `gfortran`)

 Next an example C++ code is compiled.